-Let op denote a unary operator and consider an expression op a where a is an element of type A. Then op a is evaluated in the following way.
+Let op denote a unary operator and consider an expression op a where a is an instance of class A. Then op a is evaluated in the following way.

-- 1. If A is a basic type, then the corresponding built-in operation is performed. - 2.
-If A is a record type and there exists a unique function f in A.op such that A.op.f(a) is a valid match, then op a is evaluated to A.op.f(a).
+- 1. If A is a predefined type, then the corresponding built-in operation is performed. - 2.
+If A is an operator record class and there exists a unique function f in A.op such that A.op.f(a) is a valid match, then op a is evaluated to A.op.f(a).
 It is an error, if there are multiple valid matches. - 3.
 If A is an array type, then the expression is conceptually evaluated according to the rules of section 10.6. - 4.
 Otherwise the expression is erroneous.

-- A function is allowed for a unary operator if and only if it has least one input; which is of the record type, and the first input shall not have default values, and all inputs after the first one must have default values. - For a record type there shall not exist any [potential] call that lead to multiple matches in (2) above. - A binary and/or unary operator-class may only contain functions that are allowed for this binary and/or unary operator-class; and in case of '-' it is the union of these sets, since it may define both a unary (negation) and binary (subtraction) operator.
+- A function is allowed for a unary operator if and only if it has least one input; which is of the record type, and the first input shall not have default values, and all inputs after the first one must have default values. - For an operator record class there shall not exist any [potential] call that lead to multiple matches in (2) above. - A binary and/or unary operator-class may only contain functions that are allowed for this binary and/or unary operator-class; and in case of '-' it is the union of these sets, since it may define both a unary (negation) and binary (subtraction) operator.